astronomer/docs/software/deploy-dags.md

 :::danger

-When you enable DAG-only Deployments, all DAGs in your Deployment will be erased.
+When you enable DAG-only Deployments, all DAGs in your Deployment will be removed.
 To continue running your DAGs, you must redeploy them using `astro deploy --dags`.

 :::